 High cholesterol is a significant risk factor for heart disease, but regular consumption of oatmeal may help improve your levels.

-It contains a specific type of fiber known as beta-glucan, which increases the elimination of cholesterol-rich bile out of the body.
+This hearty breakfast food boasts a special type of fiber known as beta-glucan, which increases the elimination of cholesterol-rich bile from the body.
+This can help reduce cholesterol levels by as much as 15 percent.

 A 2014 meta-analysis involving 28 controlled trials found that consuming at least 3 mg of beta-glucan in the diet reduces total cholesterol and LDL without any change in HDL.